upperlinecode/rn-05-stack-navigation/README.md

 5. Add the `Stack.Navigator` and `Stack.Screen` components as children of the `NavigationContainer`.
 Add a `Stack.Screen` with a `name` prop of `Products` and pass the `ProductsScreen` component as its `component` prop.
 Do the same for the `DetailsScreen` and name it `Details`.
 [Check out the docs for more information.](https://reactnavigation.org/docs/hello-react-navigation#creating-a-native-stack-navigator)

-> In the previous React Navigation lab, we had to pass extra props to the components in our screens so we provided the components as child callback functions.
+> In the previous React Navigation lab, we had to pass extra props to our screens so we provided the components as child callback functions.
 Because we'll be passing parameters around with the `navigation` prop, we don't need any extra props!
 Just pass the screen components to the `component` prop--no functions needed.

 <details>
 <summary>Click here for the coded answer</summary>